 And plenty of majorly productive people agree.
-When Navy SEAL Admiral William McRaven gave the keynote speech at the University of Texas at Austin’s 2014 commencement ceremony, he didn’t start off by telling graduates to work really hard or to remember that life doesn’t always turn out how you expect.
+When Admiral William McRaven gave the keynote speech to the graduating class of the University of Texas in Austin on commencement day in 2014, he didn’t start off by telling graduates to work really hard or to remember that life doesn’t always turn out how you expect.

-Of course, the pro bed-making mindset isn’t exclusive to the military.
-Surveys suggest that while only around a quarter of adults actually make their bed on a daily basis, those who do are more likely to consider themselves happy compared to non bed-makers.
+Of course, the pro bed-making mindset isn’t exclusive to recent grads.
+Surveys suggest that while only around a quarter of adults actually make their bed on a daily basis, those who do are more likely to consider themselves more prone to optimism than non bed-makers.

 And when you’re more well-rested, you’ll have more energy to get more stuff done the next day—like making your bed again.
 (You’ll also be less inclined to hit the snooze button, so you actually have time to rearrange your blankets before heading off to work.)

 In other words, arranging those bed sheets before heading out the door in the morning pretty much throws you into a cycle of positivity and productivity.
 And it takes about two minutes of your time.